Demon (comics): Critical response

-Writing on the initial instalments of the webcomic in 2014, Rob Clough of The Comics Journal noted how Shiga's background in pure mathematics influences the presentation of his stories as "problems waiting to be solved".
-He described the webcomic as "a rapidly escalating supernatural action series" which takes as its central theme the implicit nihilism of Shiga's previous works.
-Clough praised the "clockwork intricacy" of the plot and the simple lines of the art, with red shades the only coloring, lending well to the "surprisingly visceral and fluid" action scenes.
+Writing about the initial installments of the webcomic in 2014, Rob Clough of The Comics Journal noted how Shiga's background in pure mathematics influenced the presentation of his stories as "problems waiting to be solved".
+He described the webcomic as "a rapidly escalating supernatural action series" which takes as its central theme the implicit nihilism found in Shiga's previous works.
+Clough praised the "clockwork intricacy" of the plot and the simple lines of the art, with red shades as the only colouring, complementing the "surprisingly visceral and fluid" action scenes.

 Dustin Cabeal of Comic Bastards found the plot to be compelling and well-planned, with artwork that conveyed the characters' emotions.
-He noted it was remarkable how Shiga's writing normalized the carefree violence for which Demon is known, and personally found a great deal of humour in the material that might shock other readers.
-He found the artwork consistent throughout the series, described as "simplistic and yet complex" and likened to an 8-bit video game.
+He noted that Shiga's writing normalized the carefree violence for which Demon is known, and personally found a great deal of humour in material that might shock other readers.
+He found the artwork consistent throughout the series, describing it as "simplistic and yet complex" and likening it to an 8-bit video game.
 Cabreal included the title on his Best of 2016 list.
-Cabeal felt the gag humour had lost its impact by the end of the series, but that the story remained compelling and that Demon was unlike anything else he had ever read.
+Cabeal felt that the gag humour had lost its impact by the end of the series, but that the story remained compelling and that Demon was unlike anything else he had ever read.

 In a review for the New York Journal of Books, Jake Bible called Demon "hilarious, sick, violent, disturbing [and] brilliant".
 He found that Shiga's simple artistic style, devoid of unnecessary details, complemented the "absurdity and humor" of the story.
 He recommended it to those who like "over the top violence mixed with sharp humor and tight storytelling".

-Paste magazine included Demon on its list of the 12 most-ludicrous comic premises in history.
-The publication's Sean Edgar wrote that the series stood apart from "murder buffet" titles by its "equally brutal math and nihilism" with "unapologetic intelligence".
+Paste magazine included Demon on its list of 12 of the most ludicrous comic premises in history.
+The publication's Sean Edgar wrote that the series stood apart from "murder buffet" titles by its "equally brutal math and nihilism" and "unapologetic intelligence".